-New skaters are welcome at any practice.
-Please check out our page on Attending Your First Practice and let us know that you will be coming – see Contact Us.
-There are coaches and skaters at practices who will help you learn the skills.
-Our 2018 Fall sessions at Pittsburgh Ice Arena in New Kensington started Sept.
-9th – see our On Ice Practice Schedule, with pricing information.
+New skaters are welcome at most practices.
+Please check out our page on Learn to Speedskate and let us know of your interest – see Contact Us.
+There are coaches at practices who will help you learn the skills.
+Most of our sessions are at the Pittsburgh Ice Arena at 700 Craigdell Rd, 15068.
+See our On Ice Schedule, with pricing information.

 Speedskates use a blade that is much longer, flatter, and narrower than a hockey or figure skate.
 Boots are also lower.
 The club has loaner skates available on a first-come first-served basis.
-They are not available through the front desk, so make sure to Contact Us in advance, and arrive at least 30 minutes early so we can get you properly fitted.
+They are not available through the front desk, so make sure to Contact Us in advance, and arrive 25 minutes early so we can get you properly fitted.

-Only a basic knowledge of skating is required.
-If you can make it around the ice on hockey or figure skates, you can learn to speedskate.
-Practicing for an hour once a week makes you a good skater quickly.
+A basic knowledge of skating is helpful, but not required.
+If you can already make it around the ice on hockey or figure skates, you can learn to speedskate quickly.
+Practicing for an hour once a week makes you a very good skater.

-The club travels to competitions in Ohio, New York, Virginia, Michigan, and other states.
+There are opportunities to compete and the club travels to competitions in other states.
 Most competitions are open to all levels of skaters, with groupings based on seed times.
 As skaters advance through the ranks, there are opportunities to skate in national level Americas Cup events and National Championships.

-The Pittsburgh Speedskating Club has been the start for national champions, North American champions, top nationally ranked skaters, and John-Henry Krueger, an Olympic medalist in 2018!
+The Pittsburgh Speedskating Club has been the start for national champions, North American champions, top nationally ranked skaters, and John-Henry Krueger, an Olympic individual medalist in 2018 and an Olympic relay medalist in 2022!
 For skaters with the talent and the drive, the opportunity is here.
-Read about our Notable Alumni.
+Read more about our Notable Alumni.

 We welcome all speedskaters